Towards a classification of mixed-state topological orders in two dimensions: Decohered Pauli stabilizer states

 We have shown in Section~\ref{sec: decohered TC} that, in the maximal decoherence limit, the density matrix becomes a diagonal classical ensemble of closed loops.
 On a torus, the mod 2 winding numbers of the loops around two directions are topological invariants.
 Thus, we have four classical states:

 Here, $w_{x/y}$ indicates the even/odd parity of the number of loops wrapping around $x$ or $y$ directions, and $\mathbf{C}_{w_xw_y}$ is the corresponding set of loop configurations.
-These four states are precisely distinguished by the eigenvalues of the nonlocal stabilizers.
-A general density matrix is a convex sum of the four density matrices.
-In other words, there are four isolated extremal points in the space of locally indistinguishable states on a torus.
+These four extremal states are precisely distinguished by the eigenvalues of the nonlocal stabilizers, as expected from the general result.
 The $e$ string operator of the TC, namely product of $Z$ operators along a path on the lattice, can toggle between the four extremal points.